'Saturday Night Live' announcer Don Pardo dead at 96

-LOS ANGELES, Aug 18 (Reuters) - Veteran broadcaster Don Pardo, the seldom-seen, booming-voiced announcer for NBC’s television sketch comedy show “Saturday Night Live” for nearly 40 years, died on Monday aged 96, the New York Times and other media reported.
+LOS ANGELES (Reuters) - Veteran broadcaster Don Pardo, the seldom-seen, booming-voiced announcer for NBC’s television sketch comedy show “Saturday Night Live” for nearly 40 years, died on Monday aged 96, the New York Times and other media reported.

 Pardo’s death at his home in Tucson, Arizona, where he had continued to pre-record his weekly introductions for the New York-based “Saturday Night Live” during the past few years, was confirmed by his daughter, Dona Pardo, the Times said.